Call us at +44 20 33 64 59 06

 Offering a simple discount for Father’s Day might be enough to catch a few people’s attention.
 Going one step further, you might want to consider having a giveaway of the “top dad products”.

-Taking it one more step further, you should definitely consider having a social media contest.
+Taking it another step further, consider having a social media contest.
 Why?
 Customer Engagement – that’s why.

 This can be accomplished by having customers interact with your brand in some way... and social media is the perfect tool to do just that.